seneca86/lesson_7/.lesson/instructions.md

 ### Sort the items in a list

 There are two ways to sort the elements in a list.
 One is the _method_ `sort()`, and the other is the _function_ `sorted()`.
-A method can be loosly described for now as a function that an object applies on itself, meaning the change will remain _in place_.
+A method can be loosely described for now as a function that an object applies on itself, meaning the change will remain _in place_.

 ```python
 gods = ['jupiter', 'apollo', 'juno', 'mars', 'vesta', 'neptune']